 As the only International Airport in the whole of Nepal is in Kathmandu, pretty much all tourists to Nepal will pass through this city – many of them choosing to spend at least 1 day here before they head off to Everest and the other mountains.
-Kathmandu shouldn’t be missed on any Nepal itinerary and is certainly a busy city full of life, bursting with interesting and unique things to do.
+Kathmandu shouldn’t be missed on any backpacking trip to Nepal, and is certainly a busy city full of life, bursting with interesting and unique things to do.
 You can visit temples, visit UNESCO World Heritage Sites or visit museums or local villages.
 There’s a lot to experience in Kathmandu and 24 hours here will only scratch the surface.
 If one day is all you have though, you can certainly make the most of it.
 Here are some of the things you can get up to in 1 day in Kathmandu, as well as some useful tips for your travels here!

 Kathmandu is very crowded and it can give you a sensory overload with it’s wide range of sounds, smells and sights.
 First time visitors to the city might find it overwhelming, especially if you haven’t been to similar neighbouring countries such as India.
 You’ll find congested traffic jams, rickshaws and people everywhere.
 But there are also some incredibly peaceful temples and beautiful areas to be found.